Looking for the perfect side dish to serve on Taco Tuesday? Look no further, this easy Mexican rice recipe is all you’ll need.

-- Use a non-stick skillet to prevent your rice from sticking.
+- Use a non-stick skillet.
+It will prevent your rice from sticking.

-- Toast the rice well before adding the liquid.
+- Don’t add the liquids too soon.
+Toast the rice well before adding the liquid.
 This will give the rice a deeper flavor.

 - Don’t lift the lid while your rice is simmering.
 This will release the steam needed to cook your rice properly.

-- If the liquid dries up before the rice cooks, just add a little more.
+- Add liquid as needed.
+If the liquid dries up before the rice cooks, just add a little more.

-- If the rice gets a little too wet, just let it sit on the counter uncovered for about 5 to 10 minutes.
+- Tip for fixing soggy rice.
+If the rice gets a little too wet, just let it sit on the counter uncovered for about 5 to 10 minutes.
 The rice will absorb the liquid and dry it out.

 How to Store Mexican Rice